Rugby Union Players' Association: Newcomer of the Year

-Berrick Barnes (2006), David Pocock (2007), Ben Lucas (2008), Laurie Weeks (2009), Pat McCabe (2010), Ben Tapuai (2011), Joe Tomane (2012), Israel Folau (2013), Sean McMahon (2014), Sefa Naivalu (2015).

 People's Choice Player of the Year

 Introduced in 2013, the RUPA People's Choice Player of the Year is awarded to the player deemed by members of the public to have best displayed the 'spirit of Rugby' in all their pursuits of a calendar year.
 The results are formulated from a web-based vote.

 The past winners of the award are Israel Folau (2013), Matt Hodgson (2014) and David Pocock (2015).

 Men's and Women's Rugby Sevens Players' Player of the Year

 The Men's and Women's Sevens Players' Player are awarded to the male and female sevens players that best embody performance, discipline, leadership and consistency as voted by their peers.

 Community Service Award

 The RUPA Foundation Community Service Award is awarded to acknowledge a contracted player who has not only excelled in their performances on the field, but has also dedicated a significant amount of time and effort to the development of their community and various charitable initiatives.